StoccoFilippo/Bioinformatics/README.md

-# Colour a PDB file based on sequence identity
+# Color a PDB file based on sequence identity

 Just hammering on the keyboard, awaiting an outcome.